 If something inappropriate were to be posted online, our policy is to ask that it be taken down and we inform the parents of minors involved to express our concern.
 You hold full responsibility for online interactions between your camper and staff outside of camp, but if you have a concern, please share it with us.
 Any camper or staff who violates our policies regarding out-of-camp communication may not be able to come back.

-On the first day of camp, campers take the "Foley Safety and Endurance Swim Check," which includes lifejacket safety and a swim check for endurance.
+On the first day of camp (campers 11 and older) or the second day of camp (campers 10 and under), campers take the “Foley Safety and Endurance Swim Check,” which includes lifejacket safety and a swim check for endurance.
 To pass the Swim Check, campers must swim comfortably in their lifejacket, tread water for five minutes and swim 50 yards using front crawl or breaststroke.
 Endurance and confidence are key factors.

-Campers that do not pass the Swim Check on the first day will be able to try again the following day.
+Campers that do not pass the Swim Check the first time will be able to try again the following day.
 If a camper does not pass the Swim Check their parent will be notified and they will be signed up for Swim Lessons for one of their activity periods.

 Learn more about the First Day of Camp also known as Foley’s Arrival Day Celebration!